Milking robot for the Swiss market

 Robot technology in the cowshed

-With the support of ZHAW, a functional prototype is therefore being developed in a project funded by the Swiss Agency for the Promotion of Innovation "Innosuisse", which is suitable for the requirements of a typical medium-sized dairy farm in Switzerland.
+Sutter Landtechnik GmbH, a company that has been manufacturing milking machines and installing milking robots in Switzerland for many years, recognized this need and decided to develop its own product optimized for the Swiss market.
+With the support of the IMS at ZHAW, a functional prototype was developed in a project funded by the Swiss Innovation Agency Innosuisse.
+This prototype is suitable for the requirements of a typical medium-sized dairy farm in Switzerland.

 Project details